 - Resource Management: Configurable memory and CPU usage limits

-Use LogFlux Inspector CLI When:
+When to Use LogFlux CLI

-- Automation Required: Scripting log analysis tasks
+- Automation & Scripting: Scripting log analysis tasks and workflows

 - CI/CD Integration: Incorporating log analysis into pipelines